University of Oregon Notice of Privacy Practices

 You have certain rights regarding your medical information as listed below.
 In each of these cases, if you want to exercise your rights, you must do so in writing to the University of Oregon officials/office listed below.
 Specifically, you have the right to:

-- Get a copy of your paper or electronic health record.
+- Get an electronic or paper copy of your health record.
 We will provide a copy or a summary of your health record, within less than 30 days of your request.
 We may charge a reasonable, cost-based fee.

-- Right to request us to correct your health information that you think is incorrect or incomplete.
+- Ask that we correct health information about you that you think is incorrect or incomplete.
 We will respond to you within 60 days of receiving a written request.
 If we deny or partially deny your request, we will provide you with a written explanation.

 - Request confidential communication.
 You can ask us to contact you in a specific way, for example, home or office phone, or to send mail to a different address.
 This request should be in writing.
 We will accommodate reasonable requests.